Multicultural Strata Living

 • Late or non-existent Annual General Meeting’s.

-• Sloppy maintenance.
+• Sloppy property maintenance.

 • Holes in sinking or maintenance funds.